QuiLoxx/ATS-APIs/README.md

 Uploading Guide:
 + Create a new directory with the following syntax cecid_descriptivename
 + upload your files into said directory
-+ create an new "README.md" file in your direcotry with documentation on how to use your tool
++ create an new "README.md" file in your directory with documentation on how to use your tool